retroelec/T-HMI-C64/README.md

 "Software stuff" not emulated resp. known bugs:

-- poor SID emulation (justed started with this)
+- some SID registers are not or only partly implemented yet: $d415 - $d41c
 - no tape/disk drive emulation (and no plans to do this)
 - "illegal instructions" test suite fails
 - rarly CPU is blocked after loading a game